croct-tech/logging-js/README.md

 - [MultiLogger](src/multiLogger.ts)
   A logger that sends logs to multiple loggers.
 - [FilteredLogger](src/filteredLogger.ts)
-  A logger that filters logs according to log level.
+  A logger wrapper that filters logs according to log level.

 ## Utilities